fbpx

 How To Draw Smooth Brush Strokes In Photoshop

-While Photoshop’s brushes are simple enough to use, you may find some difficulty creating nice, smooth brush strokes.
+While the Brush Tool is simple enough to use, you may find some difficulty creating a smooth brush stroke in Photoshop.
 Especially while using a mouse, drawing smooth lines is a lot harder than it seems.

 Luckily, there are some easy ways to ensure your brush strokes appear smooth instead of uneven and bumpy.
 Even if you’re a total beginner!